Kong/kubernetes-ingress-controller/CONTRIBUTING.md

 Note: this will use the Docker daemon running on your system.
-If you're developing using minikube, you should exectue the following to use the
+If you're developing using minikube, you should execute the following to use the
 Docker daemon running inside the Minikube VM:

 ```console